 Which Color of Curtains Will Keep a Room Cool, Black or White?

-Well technically, white curtains reflect thermal energy while black absorbs it.
-Therefore white curtains can make your room cooler.
+Technically, white curtains reflect thermal energy while black absorbs it.
+Therefore, white curtains can make your room cooler.
+However, there are exceptions to every rule.

-Although, there’s always an exception to the rule.
-If you’re going to use a white curtain but in a sheer fabric, then it can still allow some light energy into your room.
-That’s why thick white curtains would be the best.
+If you’re going to use a white curtain, but in a sheer fabric, it can still allow some light energy into your room.
+Therefore, thick white curtains would be the best.

 In addition to that, you also have to consider the color of your room.
-White on white or black on black can be a bit boring.
-But you can always be creative to achieve both.
-So you can make your room cool while you make it look cool.
+White on white or black on black can be a bit boring, but there are creative ways to achieve your desired temperature and look.

 How Do You Cover Valances?